iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ### Strange message after `vagrant up`

 Don't worry.
-Check if you see your worker in grafana dashboard - [WorkerPass WorkerPool Grafana Portal](https://workerpool.iexecenterprise.com)
+Check if you see your worker in grafana dashboard - [WorkerPass WorkerPool Grafana Portal](https://grafana.workerpass.iex.ec/)
 If it's there - congratulations, your worker runs correctly

 ![Possible error image](images/possible_error.png)

+### My worker doesn't receive new tasks

+Remember to keep your connection to the pool **as stable as possible**.
+If you multiple times fail tasks by disconnecting and timing out the tasks, your worker will be punished by PoCo protocol.
+You might lose your stake or your worker won't receive new tasks and consequently might get blacklisted from the pool.

+In that case contact support.

 ---